 Allow me to resurrect this festival analogy: In a family of festivals, if Riot Fest is your brooding hermit of a brother, Spring Awakening your hyper little sister, Mamby on the Beach your mellow best friend, then Lollapalooza is your mom.
 She’s not a regular mom.
 She’s a cool mom.
 Fun but dependable and surprisingly LIT after a few drinks.

 If you’re expecting a sea of drunks and burnouts, make a left at the next exit for Riot Fest.
 Lolla’s all about the kids, ya’ll!
-And most of them are hoping to see Rae Sremmurd while riding on the shoulder of their dads who are super stoked over The Killers (and secretly bummed over Blink 182’s rained out set).
-Point is, there’s something for everyone so expect a variety in the crowd and on the stages.
+And most of them are hoping to see Post Malone while riding on the shoulder of their dads who are super stoked over LL Cool J (and secretly Logic).
+Point is, there’s something for everyone, so expect a variety in the crowd and on the stages.

 Now that you’ve figured out where you are, let’s discuss what to bring.